scottpdo/martinjs/docs/effects.md

 <hr>

-All of the above methods return the `Effect`, on which can be called other, `Effect`-specific methods. **Any of the above `Effects`' intensity/amount can be retrieved as a key on the effect: `var intensity = effect.data`** .
+All of the above methods return the `Effect`, on which can be called other, `Effect`-specific methods. **Any of the above `Effect`'s intensity/amount can be retrieved as a key on the effect: `var intensity = effect.data`** .

 ### effect.increase(`amount = 1`)